pavankumar-5999/Azure-B-to-A/Define.md

 ### 38. Azure Active Directory (Azure AD) - Entra ID
 Cloud identity service used for user login, authentication, and access control.

-##  Services   1.
+##  Services
+###1.
 What is a VNet?
- A **Virtual Network (VNet)** is a logically isolated network in Azure where you can deploy your Azure resources like VMs, databases, and web apps.
+ A Virtual Network (VNet) is a logically isolated network in Azure where you can deploy your Azure resources like VMs, databases, and web apps.
 It’s like your own private network in the cloud.

-**Purpose:**
+Purpose:
 * Provides isolation and segmentation.
 * Enables secure communication between Azure resources.
 * Supports hybrid connections with on-premises networks.

-**Example:**
+Example:
 You can create a VNet VNet1 with an address space 10.0.0.0/16 to host multiple VMs and Azure services that need to communicate privately.

-**2. What are Subnets, and Why do we need them?**
+###2.
+What are Subnets, and Why do we need them?**
- A **Subnet** is a range of IP addresses within a VNet.
+ A Subnet is a range of IP addresses within a VNet.
 It helps divide the network into smaller, manageable segments.

-**Purpose:**
+Purpose:
-* Organizes resources logically.
+ Organizes resources logically.
-* Implements security boundaries with NSGs.
+ Implements security boundaries with NSGs.
-* Efficient IP address management.
+ Efficient IP address management.

-**Example:** In VNet1 (10.0.0.0/16):
+Example: In VNet1 (10.0.0.0/16):
-* Subnet1: 10.0.1.0/24 for web servers
+Subnet1: 10.0.1.0/24 for web servers
-* Subnet2: 10.0.2.0/24 for database servers
+Subnet2: 10.0.2.0/24 for database servers

-**3. What is Network Security Group (NSG)?
+###3.
+What is Network Security Group (NSG)?
 When do you use it?**
  A **Network Security Group (NSG)** is a firewall that controls inbound and outbound traffic to resources in a subnet or network interface.

-**Purpose:**
+Purpose:
-* Restricts unauthorized access.
+Restricts unauthorized access.
-* Applies rules at subnet or VM level.
+Applies rules at subnet or VM level.

-**When to use NSG:**
+##When to use NSG:
-* When you want to allow only specific traffic (like HTTP/HTTPS to web servers).
+When you want to allow only specific traffic (like HTTP/HTTPS to web servers).
-* To block unwanted inbound or outbound connections.
+To block unwanted inbound or outbound connections.

-**Example:** NSG WebNSG allows inbound 80/443 and denies all other inbound traffic for a web server subnet.
+Example: NSG WebNSG allows inbound 80/443 and denies all other inbound traffic for a web server subnet.

-**4. What is Application Security Group (ASG)?
+###4.
+What is Application Security Group (ASG)?
 When do you prefer ASG?**
- An **Application Security Group (ASG)** allows grouping of VMs with similar workloads to simplify NSG rules.

-**Purpose:**
-* Makes NSG rules dynamic and easier to manage.
-* Allows you to apply security policies based on application role rather than IP addresses.

-**When to use ASG:**
-* In large deployments where VMs frequently scale or change.
-* When you want rules like "allow traffic from Web-ASG to DB-ASG".

-**Example:**
-* Web-ASG → all web servers
-* DB-ASG → all database servers NSG rule: Allow traffic from Web-ASG to DB-ASG on port 1433.

-**5. What is VNet Peering?**
- **VNet Peering** connects two VNets privately in Azure, allowing resources in each VNet to communicate without using public IPs.

-**Purpose:**
-* Enables seamless cross-VNet communication.
-* Low latency, high bandwidth connection.

-**Example:** VNet VNet1 (10.0.0.0/16) peered with VNet2 (10.1.0.0/16) allows a VM in VNet1 to access a database in VNet2 privately.

-**6. What is Public IP?**
- A **Public IP** is an IP address accessible from the internet.

-**Purpose:**
-* Makes Azure resources (VMs, Load Balancers, etc.) reachable from outside.

-**Example:** A web server VM with public IP 52.172.12.34 can be accessed from a browser.

-**7. What is Private IP?**
- A **Private IP** is an IP address used for internal communication within a VNet or between VNets.

-**Purpose:**
-* Ensures internal resources communicate privately.
-* Not accessible directly from the internet.

-**Example:** VM1 in Subnet1 has private IP 10.0.1.4 and VM2 in the same VNet can access it via this IP.

-**8. What are Outbound Rules?**
- **Outbound rules** define how traffic leaves a resource, subnet, or network interface to external destinations.

-**Purpose:**
-* Control which destinations a VM or subnet can connect to.
-* Implement security for outbound traffic.

-**Example:**
-* NSG outbound rule: Allow traffic from Subnet1 to 0.0.0.0/0 on port 443 (HTTPS).
-* Restrict all other outbound traffic.
-##  9. Bastion
- **Azure Bastion** is a fully managed service that provides **secure and seamless RDP/SSH connectivity** to virtual machines directly through the Azure portal **without exposing public IP addresses**.

-**Purpose:**
-* Securely access VMs without exposing them to the internet.
-* Protect against brute-force attacks and reduce the risk of public exposure.
-* Simplifies connectivity management since no VPN or public IP is needed.

-**Example:**
-* VM WebServer01 has only a private IP 10.0.1.5.
-* Using Azure Bastion, you can connect to this VM from your browser via the Azure portal without assigning a public IP to the VM.

-**Key Point:** Bastion acts like a **jump server** but fully managed and more secure.
+ An Application Security Group (ASG) allows grouping of VMs with similar workloads to simplify NSG rules.

+Purpose:
+Makes NSG rules dynamic and easier to manage.
+Allows you to apply security policies based on application role rather than IP addresses.

+When to use ASG:
+In large deployments where VMs frequently scale or change.
+When you want rules like "allow traffic from Web-ASG to DB-ASG".

+Example:
+Web-ASG → all web servers
+DB-ASG → all database servers NSG rule: Allow traffic from Web-ASG to DB-ASG on port 1433.

+###5.
+What is VNet Peering?
+ VNet Peering connects two VNets privately in Azure, allowing resources in each VNet to communicate without using public IPs.

+Purpose:
+Enables seamless cross-VNet communication.
+Low latency, high bandwidth connection.

+Example: VNet VNet1 (10.0.0.0/16) peered with VNet2 (10.1.0.0/16) allows a VM in VNet1 to access a database in VNet2 privately.

+###6.
+What is Public IP?**
+ A Public IP is an IP address accessible from the internet.

+Purpose:
+Makes Azure resources (VMs, Load Balancers, etc.) reachable from outside.

+Example: A web server VM with public IP 52.172.12.34 can be accessed from a browser.

+###7.
+What is Private IP?**
+ A Private IP is an IP address used for internal communication within a VNet or between VNets.

+Purpose:
+Ensures internal resources communicate privately.
+Not accessible directly from the internet.

+Example: VM1 in Subnet1 has private IP 10.0.1.4 and VM2 in the same VNet can access it via this IP.

+###8.
+What are Outbound Rules?
+ Outbound rules define how traffic leaves a resource, subnet, or network interface to external destinations.

+Purpose:
+Control which destinations a VM or subnet can connect to.
+Implement security for outbound traffic.

+Example:
+NSG outbound rule: Allow traffic from Subnet1 to 0.0.0.0/0 on port 443 (HTTPS).
+Restrict all other outbound traffic.

+###9.
+Bastion
+ Azure Bastion is a fully managed service that provides **secure and seamless RDP/SSH connectivity** to virtual machines directly through the Azure portal **without exposing public IP addresses**.

+Purpose:
+Securely access VMs without exposing them to the internet.
+Protect against brute-force attacks and reduce the risk of public exposure.
+Simplifies connectivity management since no VPN or public IP is needed.

+Example:
+VM WebServer01 has only a private IP 10.0.1.5.
+Using Azure Bastion, you can connect to this VM from your browser via the Azure portal without assigning a public IP to the VM.

+Key Point: Bastion acts like a **jump server** but fully managed and more secure.

 ### 10.NAT Gateway
- **Azure NAT (Network Address Translation) Gateway** is a service that provides **outbound internet connectivity** for resources in a VNet or subnet **while keeping them private**.
+Azure NAT (Network Address Translation) Gateway** is a service that provides **outbound internet connectivity** for resources in a VNet or subnet **while keeping them private**.

-**Purpose:**
+Purpose:
-* Provides a **static public IP** for outbound traffic from private VMs.
+Provides a **static public IP** for outbound traffic from private VMs.
-* Enables secure, consistent outbound connections without exposing VMs with public IPs.
+Enables secure, consistent outbound connections without exposing VMs with public IPs.
-* Handles large-scale outbound connections efficiently.
+Handles large-scale outbound connections efficiently.

-**Example:**
+Example:
-* VMs in Subnet1 (private IPs 10.0.1.4 - 10.0.1.20) need to download updates from the internet.
+VMs in Subnet1 (private IPs 10.0.1.4 - 10.0.1.20) need to download updates from the internet.
-* NAT Gateway assigns a public IP 52.174.56.10 for all outbound traffic.
+NAT Gateway assigns a public IP 52.174.56.10 for all outbound traffic.
-* All VMs use this single public IP for outbound, but remain unreachable from the internet.
+All VMs use this single public IP for outbound, but remain unreachable from the internet.

+Key Point:
-**Key Point:** NAT Gateway is for **outbound-only connectivity**, while Bastion is for **inbound secure access**.   **Azure Pricing Calculator**
+NAT Gateway is for **outbound-only connectivity**, while Bastion is for **inbound secure access**.

+###11.Azure Pricing Calculator**
- The **Azure Pricing Calculator** is a **web-based tool provided by Microsoft Azure** that helps estimate the **cost of using Azure services** based on your specific configurations and usage patterns.
+The Azure Pricing Calculator is a web-based tool provided by Microsoft Azure that helps estimate the **cost of using Azure services** based on your specific configurations and usage patterns.
 It allows you to plan budgets before deploying resources.

-**Real-Time Purpose:**
+Real-Time Purpose:
-* Helps organizations **estimate cloud costs** before deployment.
+Helps organizations **estimate cloud costs** before deployment.
-* Allows comparison between different service configurations (e.g., VM sizes, storage types).
+Allows comparison between different service configurations (e.g., VM sizes, storage types).
-* Helps in **budgeting and cost optimization** by simulating real-time usage scenarios.
+Helps in **budgeting and cost optimization** by simulating real-time usage scenarios.
-* Provides detailed cost breakdowns including region-specific pricing, reserved instances, and storage tiers.
+Provides detailed cost breakdowns including region-specific pricing, reserved instances, and storage tiers.

-**Example:**
+Example:
-* You plan to deploy:
+You plan to deploy:
-    * 2 Standard DS3 v2 VMs for 1 month
+    2 Standard DS3 v2 VMs for 1 month
-    * 500 GB of Standard SSD Storage
+    500 GB of Standard SSD Storage
-    * Azure SQL Database for 1 year
+    Azure SQL Database for 1 year
-* Using Azure Pricing Calculator, you select each service, configure specs, and it shows the **estimated monthly cost** (e.g., $450/month).
+Using Azure Pricing Calculator, you select each service, configure specs, and it shows the **estimated monthly cost** (e.g., $450/month).

-**Key Points:**
+Key Points:**
-* It is **free to use** and does **not require Azure subscription**.
+It is **free to use** and does **not require Azure subscription**.
-* Helps **plan and optimize cloud expenses** before deploying resources.
+Helps **plan and optimize cloud expenses** before deploying resources.
-* Can export the estimate as **Excel or PDF** for budget approvals.
+Can export the estimate as **Excel or PDF** for budget approvals.

-##